 Clause 3/[IETF STREAM PAUSE] describes the main use cases for RTP pause and resume.
 It lists a number of RTP topologies.
 A H.248 gateway may act as a media sender, media receiver and/or mixer.
 As such the design criteria listed in clause 4/[IETF STREAM PAUSE] should be considered when implementing RTP pause/resume on gateways.

-{Editor’s note: Further details regarding how the SSRC is determined should be added.
-For example H.248.71 Source Description package, Call Control Signalling or via the rempr package are possibilities.}

 …

 [End Proposed Correction]